-As demonstrated on the Figure 3, the distribution of vrGVs along chromosomes is relatively even.
-A majority of vrGVs occurs inside largest genomics regions with the longest spans, namely the intergenic regions and introns.
-According to the publication of 1000 Genome consortium, these non-exome regions have the lowest sequencing coverage (on average x5 times), and thus they have the highest level of sequencing errors.
-On page 1065 of the 1000 Genome publication, the authors estimated that "in low-coverage project, the overall genotype error rate was 1-3%" (ABECASIS et al. 2010).
-According to the same publication (page 1067), in some cases the error rate maybe ~4% (for CEU population) and ~10% for YRI depending on the sequence coverage for a genomic region.
+As demonstrated on the figure 3, the distribution of vrGVs along chromosomes is relatively even.
+A majority of vrGVs occur inside largest genomics regions with the longest spans, namely the intergenic regions and introns.
+According to the publication of 1000 Genome consortium, these nonexome regions have the lowest sequencing coverage (on average x5 times), and thus they have the highest level of sequencing errors.
+On page 1065 of the 1000 Genome publication, the authors estimated that "in low-coverage project, the overall genotype error rate was 1-3%'' (Abecasis et al. 2010).
+According to the same publication (page 1067), in some cases the error rate maybe approximately 4% (for CEU population) and approximately 10% for YRI depending on the sequence coverage for a genomic region.
 Misinterpretation of heterozygous sites with homozygous sites is the main cause of errors in interpreting genomic regions with low depth of sequencing coverage.
 For example, for a heterozygous person with a (G/A) SNP, when a sequence coverage is x6, there is a 1/32 chance that only G or only A nucleotides will be detected in all of the six reads (3% error).
 It means that, on average, 3% (and in some occasions up to 10%) of vrGVs are randomly missed in 1000 Genomes database.
-This effect partially explains the large intra-population variations in total number of vrGVs between individuals (see the Results section and Supplementary table S2).
+This effect partially explains the large intrapopulation variations in total number of vrGVs between individuals (see the Results section and supplementary table S2, Supplementary Material online).
 Another type of sequencing error is the misinterpretation of one nucleotide instead of another.
 The frequency of such type of errors has not been explicitly discussed in the reports of 1000 Genome.
-However, such errors should occur pretty randomly across the genome and in a majority of cases should be interpreted as an arrival of a novel mutation - a singleton.
+However, such errors should occur pretty randomly across the genome and in a majority of cases should be interpreted as an arrival of a novel mutation-a singleton.
 Such singletons should be sparsely distributed across the genome and should increase the number of vrGVs in individuals.
-Since the length of the human genome is huge (3 billion nucleotides), one vrGV occurs, on an average, per 100 Kb region.
-Hence the probability that non-related individuals share the same vrGV is very low (less than one shared vrGVs) per pair.
-Taking into account that mutations did not occur randomly, but rather at particular hotspots, this estimation may be raised to a handful of randomly shared vrGVs between non-related individuals.
-Indeed, when we compared number of shared vrGVs between continents (see Supplementary Table S4) the median number of shared vrGVs was 2 (for CHB-GBR populations), 6 (LWK-FIN), and 8 (for LWK-JPT).
+As the length of the human genome is huge (3 billion nucleotides), one vrGV occurs, on an average, per 100-kb region.
+Hence the probability that nonrelated individuals share the same vrGV is very low (less than one shared vrGVs) per pair.
+Taking into account that mutations did not occur randomly, but rather at particular hot-spots, this estimation may be raised to a handful of randomly shared vrGVs between nonrelated individuals.
+Indeed, when we compared number of shared vrGVs between continents (see supplementary table S4, Supplementary Material online) the median number of shared vrGVs was 2 (for CHB- GBR populations), 6 (LWK-FIN), and 8 (for LWK-JPT).
 Therefore, sequencing errors due to nucleotide misinterpretation should be at most accountable for a handful of shared vrGVs between pairs of individuals and their impact on the overall vrGV analysis should be negligibly small.